-The paragraphs that follow provide details on the 2021 results for each line of business.
+The paragraphs that follow provide details on the 2022 results for each line of business.

-- Individual Insurance An experience gain of \$59 million before tax was recorded in 2021, compared to a gain of \$10 million in 2020.
-Gains in 2021 were mainly driven by favourable policyholder experience, particularly morbidity, and the positive impact of financial market variations, while expenses were higher than planned.
-Also, revenues from the PPI distribution affiliate were higher than expected, in part because of the disposal of PPI benefits Inc. - Individual Wealth Management A positive variance of \$9 million before tax was recorded in 2021, compared to a negative variance of \$86 million in 2020.
-In 2021, results from segregated funds, iA Clarington (mutual funds) and distribution affiliates were higher than expected, driven by high net sales and favourable market conditions.
-These gains were partly offset by higher expenses.
+- Individual Insurance An experience loss of \$42 million before tax was recorded in 2022, compared to a gain of \$59 million in 2021.
+Losses in 2022 were mainly driven by the negative impact of financial market variations on Universal Life insurance policies and on the level of assets backing individual insurance reserves.
+This more than offset the positive impact of policyholder behaviour and experience in 2022, mainly mortality, morbidity and lapse. - Individual Wealth Management A negative variance of \$34 million before tax was recorded in 2022, compared to a positive variance of \$9 million in 2021.
+In 2022, results from most business units in this sector were lower than expected as a result of unfavourable market conditions and, to a lesser extent, higher expenses.

-This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.
+[†] This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.

-- Group Insurance An experience gain of \$10 million before tax was recorded in 2021, compared to a loss of \$9 million in 2020.
-The gain in 2021 stems from the Dealer Services division where P&C experience was favourable and revenues from the car loan business were higher than expected.
-The latter was due to the strong portfolio performance and the release of the pandemic-related provisions set aside in the first quarter of 2020.
-Results in the Employee Plans and Special Markets divisions were below expectations due to higher claims and expenses. - Group Savings and Retirement An unfavourable variance of \$12 million before tax was recorded in 2021, compared to a favourable variance of \$5 million in 2020.
-The 2021 result is due to expenses being higher than expected and to other miscellaneous items. - US Operations An experience gain of \$3 million before tax was recorded in 2021, compared to a loss of \$17 million the year before.
-In the Individual Insurance division, results in 2021 were higher than expected due to favourable policyholder experience.
-In the Dealer Services division, integration costs for the IAS acquisition were higher than expected, mainly owing to the accelerated integration of corporate and administrative functions.
-Excluding this item, results were higher than expected due to favourable claims experience and strong sales.
+- Group Insurance An experience gain of \$6 million before tax was recorded in 2022, compared to a gain of \$10 million in 2021.
+The gain in 2022 stems from the Dealer Services division, mostly due to favourable experience for both claims and car loan credit.
+Results in the Special Markets division were close to expectations and results in the Employee Plans division were below expectations mainly as a result of higher expenses. - Group Savings and Retirement A favourable variance of \$7 million before tax was recorded in 2022, compared to an unfavourable variance of \$12 million in 2021.
+The 2022 result is mainly due to favourable longevity experience. - US Operations An experience loss of \$22 million before tax was recorded in 2022 compared to the expected profit (EPIF), for which a 17% year-over-year increase was expected, and compared to a gain of \$3 million the year before.
+In the Individual Insurance division, results in 2022 were higher than expected due to favourable mortality and lapse experience.
+In the Dealer Services division, results were below expectations primarily due to lower than expected sales as a result of continued low car inventories and higher financing costs for clients.

-Gain (strain) on sales" - Strain is a charge incurred by an insurance company mainly resulting from the expense of issuing new policies.
+Impact of new business (strain)[†] - Strain is a charge incurred by an insurance company mainly resulting from the expense of issuing new policies.
 Certain products have features that make them more strain-intensive than others, such as products with long-term guarantees.
 If experience remains in line with expectations in the years after a policy is issued, profits realized will cover the strain incurred at the time of issue.
-In the Individual Insurance sector and the Individual Insurance division of the US Operations sector, new business strain was \$15 million before tax in 2021, compared to \$28 million the previous year.
-The strain expressed as a percentage of sales (measured in terms of first-year annualized premiums) was 3% in 2021 versus 7% a year earlier.
-Strain in 2021 was therefore more favourable than in 2020 and in the middle of the -5% to 10% guidance range for 2021.
+In the Individual Insurance sector and the Individual Insurance division of the US Operations sector, the impact of new business was a gain of \$47 million before tax in 2022, compared to a strain of \$15 million the previous year.
+The 2022 gain expressed as a percentage of sales (measured in terms of first-year annualized premiums) was 8% in 2022 versus a strain of 3% a year earlier.
+Strain was therefore very favourable in 2022 and better than the guidance given to the market at the beginning of 2022 due to a portion of the 2022 interest rate increase being factored into the strain calculation, and to a lesser extent, the favourable impact of sales.